Equine vision: Near- and far-sightedness

-Many domestic horses (about a third) tend to have myopia (near-sightedness), with few being far-sighted.
+About a third of domestic horses have myopia (near-sightedness), with few being far-sighted.
 Wild horses, however, are usually far-sighted.

 Accommodation

 Horses have relatively poor "accommodation" (change focus, done by changing the shape of the lens, to sharply see objects near and far), as they have weak ciliary muscles.
 However, this does not usually place them at a disadvantage, as accommodation is often used when focusing with high acuity on things up close, and horses rarely need to do so.
-It has been thought that, instead, the horse often tilts its head slightly to focus on things without the benefit of a high degree of accommodation, however more recent evidence shows that the head movements are linked to the horse's use of its binocular field rather than to focus requirements.
+It has been thought that, instead, the horse often tilts its head slightly to focus on things without the benefit of a high degree of accommodation; however, more recent evidence shows that the head movements are linked to the horse's use of its binocular field rather than to focus requirements.

 Disorders

 Any injury to the eye is potentially serious and requires immediate veterinary attention.
 Clinical signs of injury or disease include swelling, redness, and abnormal discharge.
-Untreated, even relatively minor eye injuries may develop complications that could lead to blindness.
+If untreated, even relatively minor eye injuries may develop complications that could lead to blindness.
 Common injuries and diseases of the eye include: